bozelosp/remod/README.md

 ## More tools

 - `index_reassignment.py` contains the logic used to renumber nodes after editing.
-- `random_sampling.py` demonstrates weighted dendrite sampling utilities.
+- `utils.py` provides weighted dendrite sampling utilities and warning helpers once kept in `warn.py`.
 - `take_action.py` implements the individual remodeling operations.

 Run any script with the `--help` flag for a description of its command line options.